sinnykumari/enhancements/enhancements/ocp-coreos-layering.md

 Hence, we need to accept arbitrary images, but will have the equivalent of `podman history` that is exposed to the cluster administrator and us.

+Having history for the final image provides clear separation about the content.
+For example, we will be able to tell whether a cluster is using any custom layer or just using default content shipped with OCP.
+Also, layering related information will be made available into must-gather so that debugging an existing cluster can be performed easily without having access to live cluster.

 #### Exposing custom RPMs via butane (Ignition)